Bruce0921/RagChain_Research/report-week-5.md

 ## **1. Introduction**

-This report explores the integration of the Google Calendar API with a chatbot that could be used in the medical industry.
-The aim is to streamline the management of medical appointments through natural language interactions, allowing for functionalities such as booking appointments, setting reminders, and managing follow-up visits.
+This report explores the integration of the Google Calendar API with a chatbot.
 This report will delve into the exact steps required to work with the Google Calendar API, with a particular focus on the process of integration, while maintaining a flexible approach towards the application format, whether it ends up as a web app or another form.

 ## **2. Prerequisites**